argoproj/argoproj/community/feature-status.md

 _Stable_ features are tested and validated with various use cases, are considered mature, and are expected to be backwards compatible.
-Issues will be tracked as bugs and depending on the impact a patch with the fix might be released.
+Issues will be tracked as bugs, and depending on the impact, a patch with the fix might be released.

 ## The promotion process